dianatyman/lsds2020.lab2.grpP102.team08/README.md

 Then in the main we use Spark to calculate bigrams for a given language.
 After implementing everything, we answer the following question:

-    What are the top-10 most popular bi-grams for a given language fromoriginalTweets usedduring the 2018 Eurovision Festival?
+    What are the top-10 most popular bi-grams for a given language from original Tweets used during the 2018 Eurovision Festival?

 Exercise 4: